HBFCrew/default_content_deploy/README.md

 Example of attacker URL:
 http://example.com/modules/custom/module_name/content/node/uuid_name.json

-### Protection:
+### Security:
+Place module content directory out of server document root.
+It should not be accessible from web server.
-You can remove module on production server after use or you should secure access to data files via .htaccess or nginx configuration.
+If it is not possible, you should secure access to content data files via .htaccess or nginx configuration.

 Example for Nginx host config:

-    location ~ .*/default_content_deploy/.*.json$ {
+    location ~ .*/default_content_deploy_content/.*.json$ {
       return 403;
     }